 That was in February 2007.
 I have been writing those novels ever since with this same hope and dream.
 The long story cut short over the years of trying to get an agent and publishing deal is, agents and publishers were interested in the concept, but not the delivery.
 The main feedback was that I had to make them more commercial, shorter, and improve on my writing.
 After going on many writing courses, changing the novels umpteen times, and sending them back and forth, I began to dislike the industry.
 All they wanted to do was change my work.
 I realised, even if I wrote the book they wanted, instead of what I wanted, they would then also want a say in the cover, and give me a measly advance that wasn’t enough to live on and a deadline for the next, all while taking most of the royalties and not promoting or marketing the book for me.

 So, I took what I’d learnt and began to write them for myself.
 I would then open my publishing company, and publish the book myself, which takes us right up to April 2021, 14 years later, when I have acheived this fully-fledged, magically mega, urban fantasy series I wanted to release in my own way (under the pen name Debbie Zain).

 In the meantime, I’d been getting deeper into Buddhism, spirituality and the Law of Attraction which helped with the new mindset I needed that I could manifest the life I wanted, especially when I began using meditation, mantras and affirmations.

-The result?
-I published the first two novels in 2014 but never advertised them.
-There was still a fear of rejection, hidden in my vibration.
-When my son suggested a change in novel three, I took the first two I had ready to release, deciding he was right, which meant I had to change them all once more— but at least this time it was for myself.
+I mean, there was still a fear of rejection hidden in my vibration.
+When my son suggested a change in novel three back in 2014, I took the first two I had ready to release, deciding he was right, and decided that meant I had to change them all once more.